 Director Jennifer Mitchell

-She has over twenty years of experience in the transportation industry, where she has specialized in the planning and implementation of public transit projects, with a particular emphasis on developing financial plans and advancing projects through planning, design and construction.
+Jennifer has twenty-five years of experience in the transportation industry, where she has specialized in the planning and implementation of public transit projects, with a particular emphasis on developing strategic financial plans and advancing projects through planning, design, and construction.

-Prior to joining DPRT, she was an Assistant Vice President with Parsons Brinckerhoff, a transportation consulting firm, where she advised transportation agencies across the country on funding strategies, capital program management and project development.
-She served as Deputy Project Director for the Dulles Corridor Metrorail Project with the Metropolitan Washington Airports Authority, and held several positions working on the Dulles project throughout its environmental and planning phases.
-Jennifer also held other consulting positions in which she worked on public transit, highway, airport and port projects across the U.S. and internationally.
+Prior to joining DPRT, she was an Assistant Vice President with Parsons Brinckerhoff.
+She served as Deputy Project Director for the Dulles Corridor Metrorail Project with the Metropolitan Washington Airports Authority and held several consulting positions in which she worked with transportation agencies across the U.S. and internationally.

-Jennifer has a Master’s in regional planning from the University of North Carolina - Chapel Hill, and a Bachelor of Urban Planning from University of Virginia.
-She is a member of the Executive Committee for the APTA Board of Directors, Chair of the American Public Transportation Foundation, and a member of APTA’s Policy and Planning and Legislative Committees.
+Jennifer has a Master’s in Regional Planning from the University of North Carolina Chapel Hill and a Bachelor of Urban Planning from the University of Virginia.
+She is a member of the WTS Foundation Board of Directors, WTS Governance Committee, APTA Strategic Planning Committee and Innovative Finance / P3 Committee, and the Eno Center for Transportation’s Board of Regents.